A great fall/winter weather meal is Pasta Puttanesca.

 - In a large saucepan, heat the oil.

-- Add the garlic, anchovies and crushed red pepper and cook over moderate heat, stirring occasionally, until golden, about 5 minutes.
+- Cook the garlic, anchovies and crushed red pepper over moderate heat, stirring occasionally, until golden, about 5 minutes.

 - Add the tomato paste and cook, stirring, for 1 minute.